David M. Tang

 PROFESSIONAL AND COMMUNITY INVOLVEMENT

 David is immediate past chair of the Board of Directors for the Center for Dispute Settlement, a member of the St. John's Foundation Board of Directors, and a member of the Board of Trustees of WXXI Public Broadcasting and The Little Theatre.
-He is a member and former chair of the Monroe County Bar Association's Diversity Committee.
+He is a member and former chair of the Monroe County Bar Association's Diversity Committee and serves on the MCBA Board of Trustees.
 David served as a mentor in the Lawyers for Learning program, and as an advisor/coach of the Law Explorers Mock Trial Team from School Without Walls.
 He is also a member of the Asian American Bar Association of New York.